Non-Matriculated Application Procedures

 Doctorate courses are not open to non-matriculated students.

-If the non-matriculated student subsequently wishes to apply to the program as a matriculated student, then s/he must complete the formal application process, and be accepted based on the criteria.
-Credits from the courses taken as a non-matriculated student will apply to the student's MPH course credits.
+- If the non-matriculated student subsequently wishes to apply to the program as a matriculated student, then they must complete the formal application process, and be accepted based on the criteria.
+Credits from the courses taken as a non-matriculated student will apply to the student's MHA course credits.